CraigCottingham/kerbal-maps/README.md

 ## CONTRIBUTING

   * Install dependencies with `mix deps.get`
-  * Install Node.js dependencies with `cd assets && npm install`
+  * Install Node.js dependencies with `cd assets && yarn install`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.